KindPolitics/Guidelines/README.md

 If anyone goes against these policies, they will be subject to administrative action.

-## (a) Mutes

-If someone is technically not breaking the policies, but clearly going against their spirit, an administrator my mute them for a period of time the admins deem appropriate.
-Admins may discuss taking further action as well.

-## (b) Warnings
+## (a) Warnings

 If someone has violated a policy here (in letter or in spirit), or come close to doing so, but clearly did not mean to (or hasn’t shown a pattern of such violations), an administrator may issue them a warning.
 Keep in mind that intentional andor repeated violation of these policies will result in a ban, possibly without warning.

 Two warnings may be issued to a member without further administrative action being taken.
 Once the third warning is issued, further action must be taken, usually a mute or ban.

-A warning expires after 90 days.
+**A warning expires after 90 days.** This might change if needed.

+## (b) Mutes

+If someone is technically not breaking the policies, but clearly going against their spirit, an administrator my mute them for a period of time the admins deem appropriate.
+Admins may discuss taking further action as well.

+Mutes can be issued for bad behavior, but also to force an otherwise-welcome community member to disengage for their own mental health.

 ## (c) Bans